Radhostice

 Radhostice is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
-It has about 200 inhabitants.
+It has about 100 inhabitants.
+The village of Libotyně within the municipality is well preserved and is protected as a village monument zone.

 Radhostice lies approximately 12 km north-west of Prachatice, 46 km west of České Budějovice, and 119 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Dvorec, Libotyně and Lštění are administrative parts of Radhostice.
+Radhostice consists of four municipal parts (in brackets population according to the 2021 census):